CrackAD/cs207-FinalProject/docs/milestone2.md

 For python build-in operations (the first two rows), we overload them following the corresponding dual number operations; for other elementary functions (the last two rows), we implement them within **Var** class as static methods.

+## Future

+#### Aspects not implemented yet
+Our implementation currently allows multple functions with multiple inputs.

+#### Additional features
+We are planning to add two additional features:

+* option for the second-order derivative
+* an interface for users who are not familiar with Python lambda function to use our package to calculate derivatives

+To enable the second-order derivatives, we need to change the data structure in Var.py by adding another list for second derivatives.
+As for the interface, we are planning to create another module UI.py, which is an encapsulation of AD.py.